Ctrlpanel-gg/docs/docs/Installation/getting-started.md

 ## Basic Setup

-Now that all of the files have been downloaded we need to configure some core aspects of the Panel.
+Now that all the files have been downloaded we need to configure some core aspects of the Panel.

 **You will need a database setup and a database user with the correct permissions created for that database before** **continuing any further.**